 Hosta Halcyon is a medium-growing, clumping perennial.
 Halcyon’s leaves emerge as a lighter blue-green that matures to a greyish blue-green as the year progresses.
 It’s prized for the length of time it maintains its bluish hints throughout the year, making for a cool-hued accent in the shady parts of your garden.
-In mid to late summer, lavender flowers appear on 2 ft. tall scapes.
+In mid to late summer, lavender flowers appear on two foot tall scapes.
 The flowers are not fragrant but have been known to attract both butterflies and hummingbirds.
 Some gardeners choose to cut back those bloom stalks in order to encourage foliage growth, which is where hosts really shine.
 Halcyon is a low-maintenance Hosta that prefers shady locations.
 Remember, this is a shade-loving plant that does best in full shade to part shade.
 It’s hardy in USDA Zones 3-8.
 It prefers moist soil, so make sure your soil drains well and you water your hosts regularly to encourage growth.

 Plant Halcyon hosta in a location that receives mostly shade.
 This hosta doesn’t tolerate full sun.
 Hostas prefer neutral or acidic soil but prefer a well-aerated medium for best growth.